karsany/obridge/README.md

   * TABLE - Table of Oracle Object Type
   * TIMESTAMP
   * VARCHAR2
+  * RAW

-The following types will be supported:
+The following types cannot be implemented, because JDBC driver does not supports them:
   * Types declared in source code
   * %ROWTYPE parameters